CruelSundew/Township-tale-string-tools/README.md

 Im currently working on making a youtube covering the topic of strings and/or a video about how to use poistring

-however i cant garentee that it will be done soon if ever lol
+however i cant garentee that either will be done soon if ever lol